- 1 Rotary Gear Pump

 The teeth of the internal gear and idler gear split at the suction port and mesh again at the discharge port, as seen in the cross-sectional view.

 The rotor and idler gears create a shield between the portions in position A, and the idler gear withdraws from the rotor in position B, revealing a suction side gap to be filled with liquid.

-Most of these pump are commonly used to supply pressurised oils up to 10 bar, lubricate them in internal combustion engines, turbines, motors and so on.
+Most of these pumps are commonly used to supply pressurized oils up to 10 bar, and lubricate them in internal combustion engines, turbines, motors, and so on.
 Due to their small clearance level between the gears and the pump case certain pump models are not ideal for handling abrasives.

 Advantages of Rotary Gear Pump

 - The design is suitable for a wide range of materials

 Disadvantages of Rotary Gear Pump